 And before they knew

-what had hit their lives
+what had hit their life

-the dying man and the last of the wives
+the dying man and the last wife

 realized their love had become their wealth.